legitco/gimli/README.md

 ### Building

-To build the project (minify, concat, etc) run:
+To build the project (process client side assets into the `/dist` folder) run:

     grunt build

 ### Running

+This will start up the node server under [nodemon](http://nodemon.io/) to automatically reload when files get edited:

     grunt start